 The Bible Memory Program is used by approximately 110 churches and a number of home groups in Illinois, Indiana, Iowa, Kansas, Michigan, Nebraska, New Mexico, Ohio, Oklahoma, Kentucky, Florida, South Dakota, Virginia and Pennsylvania.
 There are currently over 1,200 young people involved monthly in our Bible lesson and memory verse program.

-Currently we hold camps in 6 states: Oklahoma, Iowa, Kansas, Indiana, Ohio, Michigan.
+Currently we hold camps in 6 states: Oklahoma, Iowa, Kansas, Indiana, Ohio, and Michigan.